-- Applications for Course Approval may remain open for completion for up to 6 months.
-Applications not completed within 6 months will be closed and deleted.
-A new application will be needed to complete the Course Approval process. - ii.
-Applications submitted with missing information or documentation will be denied.
-If denied, a new application may be submitted with the required documentation. - iii.
-Application fees for Course Approval are non-refundable and do not guarantee approval. - iv.
-Course Approval fees must be paid annually.
+- a.
+Applications - Applications for Approval may remain open for completion for up to 6 months.
+If an applicant has not completed the application process within 6 months, the application will be closed. - ii.
+Application fees for Course Approval are non-refundable and do not guarantee approval. - iii.
+Incomplete applications, if submitted with missing information or documentation, will be denied. - b.
+Fees - i.
+Approval fees must be paid annually for the course to remain valid as CE. - ii.
 Approved Courses may roll over from one year to the next without a new application provided that the course continues to be delivered as approved.